-In the same year, students and staff were granted access to online journal databases like JSTOR and Oxford University Press free of cost, which further enhanced the University’s aim to offer quality higher education opportunities for all.
+In the same year, students and staff were granted access to online journal databases like JSTOR and Oxford University Press free of cost, which further enhanced the University’s aim to offer quality higher educational opportunities for all.

 IOU joined the Asian Association of Open Universities (AAOU) and added the Bachelor of Business Administration (BBA) and B.Sc. in Information Technology programs to its expanding range of programs.